Antonio-Parada/100-days-of-code/snake_ai/README.md

 # Snake AI

-This project aims to implement an AI for the Snake game.
+This project is an implementation of an AI that plays the Snake game.